vega/vega-lite/site/docs/transform.md

 {:#datetime}
 ##### Date Time Definition Object

-A DateTime object must have at least of the following properties:
+A DateTime object must have at least one of the following properties:

 | Property      | Type          | Description    |
 | :------------ |:-------------:| :------------- |